 This experience taught Amin that when it comes to finding product-market fit, getting to the right positioning is often more challenging than getting to the product itself.
 “This is a common path — a founder starts by thinking a product is cool and then they have to narrow down the customer and the use case, start to tell the story in a cohesive, coherent way, and then the market gets it.
 The flow isn’t always linear; often it’s very iterative and messy and that’s entirely normal,” he says.

-To dig deeper on Clay’s messy flow, Amin shares four more specific flavors of the ICP challenges the team faced early on.
+To dig deeper into Clay’s messy flow, Amin shares four more specific flavors of the ICP challenges the team faced early on.

 The dangers of not picking when you go wide: